Does your website look trapped in time?

 Website design trends change fairly rapidly.
 Over 10 years in business, most of our clients get 3-5 years out of a theme (that controls the design) before their site starts to look seriously dated.

-Why would you want to keep your site design more current?
 Part of what you are trying to communicate with your site is not just text-based information.
 You’re also trying to send more visual signals as well.
 Often, these will not necessarily be things that the site visitor is consciously aware of.

 When your site design is outdated like a leisure suit, you might be conveying that you aren’t keeping up with your industry’s recent developments.
 Or that your products or services are not based on the latest technologies or best practices.
 Or worst case, you might even make the site visitor wonder if you are really still in business.